afragen/git-updater-translations/README.md

 **Official Language Pack Repository for GitHub Updater plugin**

 Translators, please make PRs here.
+You only need to submit PRs for the .po/.mo files.
 Thanks.

 Uses [`Language_Pack_Maker`](https://github.com/afragen/github-updater-language-pack-maker) installed via composer to create a directory of zip archives of translation .mo/.po files and a `language-pack.json` file containing data to pass to GitHub Updater.